Considerations for Public Washrooms and Toilets

 Basic Requirements

-It’s important to cover the basics first, and there are some specifications that must be met to ensure that the facilities are safe, hygienic and suitable for the public to use:
+Before creating your public toilet plan with dimensions, it is important to cover the basics in the design of public toilets, first for your public washroom layout and there are some specifications that must be met to ensure that the facilities are safe, hygienic, and suitable for the public to use.
+Public restrooms design:

 Guidelines for the Number of Facilities